libdo96/RAGCHAT/README.md

-# RAG-Powered PDF Chat with Gemini 1.5 Flash
+# RAG-Powered PDF Chat

 This application allows you to upload PDF documents and ask questions about their content.
-It uses Retrieval-Augmented Generation (RAG) with Google's Gemini 1.5 Flash model to provide accurate answers based on the document content.
+It uses Retrieval-Augmented Generation (RAG) with Google's Gemini models to provide accurate answers based on the document content.

 ## Features

 - PDF document upload and processing
 - Text extraction and chunking
 - Vector embedding and similarity search
-- RAG-powered question answering using Gemini 1.5 Flash
+- RAG-powered question answering using Gemini Models
 - Simple chat interface

 ## Setup